-All campsites are situated on the Main Campground, where drinking water, latrines, and a dump station are provided.
-There are 10 tent-only campsites, 20 electric campsites, and 56 non-electric.
+All campsites are situated on the Main Campground, where drinking water, restrooms, and a dump station are provided.
+There are 10 tent-only campsites, 20 electric campsites, and 56 non-electric campsites.
 Limitations for RV length on campsites that provide electric hookups go up to 55 feet.
 RV length restriction on the campsites that provide no electricity is 35 feet.

 Each campsite has a picnic table and a fire ring.
-There is a volleyball court and a playground within the campground.
-Very close by are also the hiking trails.
-Reservations are possible only from April to October, whilst during winter season all campsites are available on a first-come, first-served basis.
+There are volleyball courts and a playground within the campground, along with hiking trails nearby.
+Reservations are possible only from April to October, while during the winter season, all campsites are available on a first-come, first-served basis.

 During the off-season, typically from October to April, the campground operates on a first-come, first-served basis.